ExpediaGroup/graphql-kotlin/website/docs/schema-generator/customizing-schemas/renaming-fields.md

 will be renamed to `MyCustomName` GraphQL type and its fields will also be renamed.

 ```kotlin
 @GraphQLName("MyCustomName")
 data class Widget(
     @GraphQLName("myCustomField")
     val value: Int?
 )
 ```

 ```graphql
 type MyCustomName {
   myCustomField: Int
 }
 ```

 ## Known Issues

-&gt; NOTE: Due to how we deserialize input classes, if you rename a field of an input class or an enum value you must also annotate it with the Jackson annotation @JsonProperty.
+Due to how we deserialize input classes, if you rename a field of an input class or an enum value you must also annotate it with the Jackson annotation @JsonProperty.
 See [issue 493](https://github.com/ExpediaGroup/graphql-kotlin/issues/493) for more info.

 ```kotlin
 data class MyInputClass(
     @JsonProperty("renamedField")
     @GraphQLName("renamedField")